 HSOF is open to everyone, no matter your citizenship, age or location.
 Nina reviews every distance application herself, and she casts many, many roles from distance applications, so rest assured that it’s worthwhile applying this way.

-While we will accept distance applications until all roles are filled, to be considered at the same time as live auditions, we ask that you submit your materials by November 24, 2018.
+While we will accept distance applications until all roles are filled, in order to be considered at the same time as the live auditions, we ask that you submit your materials by November 29, 2019.